-There is no part you can buy for any PC more complex!
-(CPU ?)
+GPU card upgrades are complex!
 (12 makers) and huge sets of features, ports, speeds, Directx12 support and DRM and textures and cores.
-(I will never talk BitCoin)

 If the W10 loaded PC shows in device manager under DISPLAY ADAPTERS as MBDA driver, this a limphome crippleware driver, from Microsoft (MS) but is very cool with screen not dead sure.

 Intel HD iGPU or GMA internal GPU rules.

 If you have an old PC most old Intel HD chips (iGPU) have no w10 support for HD3000 and older (1 exception 2500) see the truth here.

 There are like 10,000 cards made in last 15 years and many older ones do not work now in W10. (means full support, not crippled drivers like MBDA is...)